haoyang5/haoyang5.github.io/_pages/cv.md

 ======
 * Summer 2020: Research Assistant
   * City University of Hong Kong
-  * Duties included: Hlep to do some projects on FPGA and Embedded Systems
+  * Duties included: Help to do some projects on FPGA and Embedded Systems
   * Supervisor: Dr.Ray